nazneenprojects/techcrafting-with-keying/_posts/2025-01-22-SystemDesign.markdown

 - Option 2 - mirgating to another cloud
 - Option 3 - cheaper alternative solution : 1.
 Reserve entire instances for our company.
 2. Book larger instance
 - Drawback - Not able to reserve capacity efficiently.
 No availability of auto-scaling, instance is single point of failure.
 Using a fleet of smaller servers.
+- Problem with having multiple small servers - redirecting request in case one of the instance crahses 2.
+Judiciously utilising all the resources avaialble.
+- Sulotion : use load balanacer (load balancer) or elastic load balancer (low latency)